A special early edition of Moon Monday for International Moon Day, July 20.

 • Jatan Mehta

-Blog of Jatan Mehta, a globally published independent space writer, author of Moon Monday, and invited speaker.
+Website & Blog of Jatan Mehta, a globally published & cited space writer and author of Moon Monday

 jatan.space